How UNDP is funded

 At approximately $5 billion annually, donor contributions to UNDP represent about one-quarter of all contributions to the United Nations development system.
 Of this, UNDP's regular - core - budget totaled $792,5 million in 2014, with contributions from 55 countries.
 The remainder were earmarked - non-core - contributions intended for specific programmes.

 UNDP’s daily operations are based on a regular, core budget - 87% of which we receive from our top 10 partners.
-UNDP’s core budget is critical to maintaining a stable and predictable resource base which provides high-quality development support, differentiated services across the 166 countries where we operate, and long-term development expertise.
+UNDP’s core budget is critical to maintaining a stable and predictable resource base which provides high-quality development support and expertise across the more than 170 countries and territories where we operate.
 Core funding enables UNDP to respond to emerging crises, and preserve our multilateral, impartial and universal character.
 These funds also allow us to support to resident coordinator system for ensuring greater effectiveness and coherence of the United Nations development system as a whole.

 In addition to core funding, UNDP also received approximately $3.8 billion in non-core funding during 2013 in the form of third party contributions and trust funds.
 Contributions provided by governments amounted to $2.4 billion, while contributions from multilateral sources totaled $1.4 billion.